joelkuiper/Llamora/README.md

    - Set `LOG_LEVEL=DEBUG` for debug logging

 ### A note on model selection
-While Phi 3.5 works most of the time, however it is not great at instruction following and will often glitch.
-Personally I've had better results with [Qwen 4B-Instruct](https://huggingface.co/Qwen) but no llamafile is readily available for download.
+While Phi 3.5 works sometimes, it is not great at instruction following and will often glitch.
+Personally I've had much better results with [Qwen 4B-Instruct](https://huggingface.co/Qwen) but no llamafile is readily available for download.
 You can download a [GUFF](https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF) from HuggingFace and convert it to a llamafile (e.g. `llamafile-convert Qwen3-4B-Instruct-2507-Q5_K_M.gguf`) provide you have [llamafile tools](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#source-installation) installed.

 Since Qwen uses a slightly different prompt format and sampling parameters you must adjust the settings.
 This is most easily done via the env vars.